snipsco/snips-jeedom-plugin/README.md

 Improvement: adapt to [dart sobre] black theme
 Improvement: support tts play for 'scenario_return'
 ```
-27, Aug, 2018
-- [ ] Documentation for new features
-- [ ] Documentation picture for scenario usecase

 23, Aug, 2018
 - [x] Support the 'ask' feature